codeinthehole/food-scraper/README.md

     make check

-See the `makefile` for how the linters are run individually.
+See the `makefile` for how to run the linters individually.

 ### Running the application